-As you can see in our before and after photos above, we did a few cosmetic “construction” fixes to achieve our ultimate laundry & mudroom goal.
+As you can see in our before and after photos below, we did a few cosmetic “construction” fixes to achieve our ultimate laundry & mudroom goal.
 I say construction very lightly because anyone could do these construction changes.
 Below I’m sharing 5 Easy Ways to Make this Space in Your Home:

 - Paint.
 Painting was one of the first things that inspired this DIY laundry & mudroom makeover.
 Like I mentioned, the dogs’ water is in here, meaning Dallas shakes and get slobber everywhere.
 Our previous paint was flat and caught every water drop and staining our walls.
 We repainted with a semigloss.
 We ended up going with Valspar Cafe Blue and we are so happy.
 It cleans up so well.
 Plus, the blue is just enough of a pop to make a statement.
 If you don’t have an entire room dedicated to your laundry room, you can still use paint to make a statement, do an accent wall or paint the outside of your door.